learn-co-students/playlister-sinatra-v-000/TUTORIAL.md

      Failure/Error: expect(page).to have_content(song_name)
        expected #has_content?("That One with the Guitar") to return true, got false
 ```

 Before we add any code to our `index.erb` we should seed our production database.
-We already have a file `LibraryParser.rb` in our `lib` folder.
-That is pre coded for us.
-Add this code to your `db/seeds.rb` file.
+We already have a file `LibraryParser.rb` in our `lib` folder that does all the work for us.
+Which is turning all the files in our `db/data` in to objects that we can use to seed our database.

+Add this code to your `db/seeds.rb` file

 ```ruby
 LibraryParser.parse